 Without enough clearance space, your air conditioner will have to work harder to remove adequate amounts of heat—it’s still possible, but it will put an additional strain on your system that will cost you more money and may cause your air conditioner to burn out more quickly than usual.

 Improper refrigerant charge – though rarely the homeowner’s fault, improper refrigerant charge, whether it’s too high or too low, can have a major impact on your system’s operation and efficiency.
 Some of the problems with improper refrigerant charge include the following:

 - Low refrigerant charge can cause a loss of cooling capacity and make your system more expensive to run.
 It can also cause your compressor motor to overheat.
 One of the more surprising effects of low refrigerant charge is it can actually cause your evaporator coil to freeze!

 - An overcharged air conditioner will lose cooling capacity and cooling efficiency, as well as the ability to dehumidify.
 Worse, overcharging can cause your compressor to permanently fail.

 Poor refrigerant charge may be the result of a leak or by a technician who did not charge it properly while installing your system.
 Whatever the reason, air conditioner inspection should identify the problem.

 Incorrect sizing – in order to run as efficiently and effectively as possible, your air conditioner needs to be properly sized to your home.
 When you call Michael Bonsby for Gaithersburg air conditioner installation, the first thing we do is calculate the proper size for your system to it runs as well as it can for as long as it can.

 AC Repair in Montgomery County, MD

 This summer is going to be a hot one, so keep an eye out for these issues.
-And if you need air conditioner repair in Gaithersburg, or the surrounding Maryland or Washington DC areas, contact Michael Bonsby Heating & Air Conditioning today!
+And if you need air conditioner repair in the surrounding Maryland or Washington DC areas, contact Michael Bonsby HVAC & Plumbing today!